St Chad's Cathedral, Birmingham: History

 St Chad's was one of the first Catholic cathedrals erected in England after the English Reformation initiated in 1534 by King Henry VIII.
 St Chad's Cathedral was built at the behest of Bishop Thomas Walsh, the local apostolic vicar (styled Vicar Apostolic of the Midland District).
-St Chad's Cathedral was designed by Augustus Welby Pugin, the foundation stone was laid in October 1839 and the building consecrated as a church on 21 June 1841.
-The project received generous donations from John Talbot, 16th Earl of Shrewsbury, who was the last Catholic Earl of Shrewsbury.
+St Chad's Cathedral was designed by Augustus Welby Pugin (1812–52), the foundation stone was laid in October 1839 and the building consecrated as a church on 21 June 1841.
+The project received generous donations from John Talbot, 16th Earl of Shrewsbury, who was the penultimate Catholic Earl of Shrewsbury.
 The church was raised to the status of cathedral in 1852 following the restoration of the Catholic Hierarchy in England by Pope Pius IX in 1850.
 The first bishop of Birmingham was William Bernard Ullathorne OSB, whose monument is the crypt of the cathedral.
 He was buried at St Dominic's Priory, Stone, a convent of Dominican sisters.
 In 1911 the diocese was elevated to an archdiocese.

 The cathedral was situated in the Gunmakers Quarter of Birmingham, which endangered it during the Second World War.
 It was bombed on 22 November 1940.
 An incendiary bomb fell through the roof of the south aisle and bounced from the floor into some central heating pipes, which then burst.
 The water from the damaged central heating pipes thus extinguished the fire.
 A thanksgiving tablet appears in the diapered design of the transept ceiling, reading Deo Gratias 22 Nov 1940 ('Thanks be to God').

-In 1941 St Chad's was declared a Minor Basilica by Pope Pius XII as a church of important historical connections: only one of two such in England.
+In 1941 St Chad's was declared a minor basilica by Pope Pius XII as a church of important historical connections: only one of two such in England.
 On formal occasions, the tintinnabulum, a golden lattice bell tower and conopaeum, which is a small red and gold striped umbrella, are displayed at the altar steps as the official symbols of a basilica.
 The last archbishop was Vincent Nichols, who served from 2000 to 2009, and then became Archbishop of Westminster.
 As of 2014 the Archdiocese of Birmingham was led by Bernard Longley, titular bishop of Zanda, who was named as the archbishop on 1 October 2009, and was installed in his cathedral by Bishop David McGough (Auxiliary Bishop of Birmingham incharge of the North Staffordshire region of the Archdiocese), and presented with his crozier by his predecessor Archbishop Nichols on the Feast of the Immaculate Conception, 8 December 2009.

 St Chad's was the venue for Midnight Mass, broadcast by BBC One at Christmas 2016 and 2021.